justinnoor/pfhowto/README.md

 block return out quick on egress to <rfc6890>
 ```

-Here we introduced the `return` option, which compliments our `block out` rule.
-The `return` option drops the packet, and also sends an *RST message* to the host that tried to make this connection.
-Finally, we introduced the `egress` keyword, which automatically finds the *default route*.
+Here we introduce the `return` option, which compliments our `block out` rule.
+Adding the `return` option to the `block out` rule drops packets, and also sends *RST messages* to the host that tries to make these connections.
+Finally, we introduce the `egress` keyword, which automatically finds the *default route*.
 This is usually a cleaner method of finding the *default route*, especially on complex networks.

 ## Step 7 - Review and test the base ruleset

-We now have a complete base ruleset that permits inbound *SSH* traffic, enforces some network hygiene policies, and allows access to some critical services from the internet.
+We now have a complete base ruleset that permits inbound *SSH* traffic, enforces some network hygiene policies, and permits access to some critical services from the internet.

-Here is our complete base ruleset:
+Here is the complete base ruleset:
 ```
 [label Base Ruleset]
 ext_if = "vtnet0"